On-Policy Policy Gradient Reinforcement Learning Without On-Policy Sampling: Proximal Robust On-Policy Sampling for Policy Gradient Algorithms

-\begin{enumerate} \item \textbf{Destructively large policy updates.} Since the replay buffer $\sD$ may contain data collected from older target policies, some samples in $\sD$ may be very off-policy with respect to the current target policy such that $\log \pi_\vphi(\va|\vs)$ is large and negative.
-Since $\nabla_\vphi \log \pi_\vphi(\va|\vs)$ increases in magnitude as $\pi_\vphi(\va|\vs)$ tends towards zero, \ROS{} incentivizes the agent to continually decrease the probability of these actions despite being extremely unlikely under the current target policy.
-Thus, off-policy samples can produce destructively large policy updates. \item \textbf{Improper handling of continuous actions.} In a continuous-action task, \ROS{} may produce behavior policies that \textit{increase} sampling error.
-A continuous-action task policy $\pi_\vtheta(\va|\vs)$ is typically parameterized as a Gaussian $\sN(\vmu(\vs),\Sigma(\vs))$ with mean $\vmu(\vs)$ and diagonal covariance matrix $\Sigma(\vs)$.
-Since actions in the tail of the Gaussian far from the mean will always be under-sampled, the \ROS{} update will continually push the components of $\vmu(\vs)$ towards $\pm \infty$ and the diagonal components of $\Sigma(\vs)$ towards $0$ to increase the probability of sampling these actions.
+\textbf{Challenge 2: Improper handling of continuous actions.} In continuous-action tasks, ROS may produce behavior policies that \textit{increase} sampling error.
+Continuous policies $\pi_\vtheta(\va|\vs)$ are typically parameterized as Gaussians $\sN(\vmu(\vs),\Sigma(\vs))$ with mean $\vmu(\vs)$ and diagonal covariance matrix $\Sigma(\vs)$.
+Since actions in the tail of the Gaussian far from the mean will generally be under-sampled, the ROS update will continually push the components of $\vmu(\vs)$ towards $\pm \infty$ and the diagonal components of $\Sigma(\vs)$ towards $0$ to increase the probability of sampling these actions.
 The result is a degenerate behavior policy that is so far from the target policy that sampling from it increases sampling error.
-We illustrate this scenario with 1-dimensional continuous actions in Fig.~\ref{fig:regularization_illustration} of Appendix~\ref{app:implementation}. \end{enumerate}
+We illustrate this scenario with 1-dimensional continuous actions in Fig.~\ref{fig:regularization_illustration} of Appendix~\ref{supp:implementation}. {In the next section, we discuss how to address both of these challenges.}